moliver28/research-handbook/content/handbook/customer-success/education-enablement.md

 ### O'Reilly Answer Slack Bot

-As part of GitLab's O'Reilly subscrition, team members have access to the O'Reilly Answer Slack Bot.
-To get started, in Slack, just type /oreilly-answers followed by your tech question.
+As part of GitLab's O'Reilly subscription, team members have access to the O'Reilly Answer Slack Bot.
+To get started, in Slack, just type `/oreilly-answers` followed by your tech question.
 It’s that simple.

 For example:

-- /oreilly-answers How do I fine-tune a model?
+- `/oreilly-answers` How do I fine-tune a model?
 - O’Reilly Answers will respond to your question with highly relevant snippets of content right within Slack.

 **More Answers**